What Is A Bed And Breakfast? [Traveler’s Guide, FAQ]

 How Many Rooms Can A Bed And Breakfast Have?

 There’s no formal limit to the number of beds that a B&B can have.
-However, in my experience, properties rarely have more than 10 guest rooms.
+In my experience, properties rarely have more than 10 guest rooms.
 If there are too many guest groups, the atmosphere can begin to feel more like a typical hotel stay (feeling much busier).

 Can You Smoke In A B&B?